EdgeCaseBerg/twitch-bot/README.md

 - To get the name of the current scene, call the list endpoint and grab the property for the program window from that.
 - You have to enable the websocket plugin in OBS in settings!
+- Despite the twitch event api saying it returns fragments for messages to support emotes, the twitch4j message doesn't have this data.
+So I can't combine a label and imageicon together to display emotes in chat :(

 ### Running